How to feel healthy and happy on your wedding day

 6. Drink up

-Drinking water keeps you hydrated and feeling fuller for longer.
-Most people don't drink enough water throughout the day.
-As a result, sometimes they confuse hunger for thirst.
-Drink a glass of water before each meal, which will help curb your appetite.
-Aim to drink at least 10 cups of water per day, and try adding in some fruits that have a high water content, such as melon and berries.
+Drinking water keeps you hydrated and your body running optimally.
+Most people don't drink enough water throughout the day and are chronically dehydrated as a result.
+This negatively affects everything from skin to cognition to sleep.
+Aim to drink at least ten cups of water per day, and try adding in some fruits with high water content, such as melon and berries.

-It's true -- preparing for your big day can be super nervewracking.
-But you can easily slim down and tone up by planning a few months in advance.
-Remember to avoid fad diets at all costs and instead create customized, realistic fitness and weight loss goals.
-Follow the above tips, and you'll be the most beautiful bride ever, guaranteed!
+It's true — preparing for your big day can be super nerve-racking.
+But you can easily get in shape and adopt healthier habits by planning a few months in advance.
+Remember to avoid fad diets at all costs and instead focus on foods and activities you love and that help you to distress and feel your best.

 - "10 Wedding Diet Tips Every Bride-to-Be Needs to Read," Good Housekeeping, June 27, 2017.